 BA Degree in Contemporary Circus with Physical Theatre

-Our BA Degree is not just open to our own Foundation students.
-If you have 240 credits in a relevant course – such as theatre or performing arts – then you can apply to do the final year of your BA degree with us providing you have a background in circus already.
+Our BA Degree is not just open to our own students who have completed the Foundation Degree.
+If you have 240 credits from a relevant course – such as theatre or performing arts – then you can apply to do the final year of your BA degree with us, providing you have a background in circus already.

 Course fees are £9250 and you can apply for a Student Loan.
 If English is not your first language then you will need IELTS at Level 6 or an equivalent qualification.

 “I can’t really overstate how much Circomedia has done for me… Most of what is rich and interesting in my life now is a direct result of all [their] hard work.
 Thank you Circomedia!”– Robin Boon Dale, circus performer and director

 Get to know the BA Course

 The BA year works as both a stand-alone year of study and as the drawing together of two years worth of learning and exploration for our FDA graduates.
 There is a strong focus on content creation and putting into practice the devising strategies developed during the Foundation Degree.
 Another key aim for the BA year is to prepare students for employment and life after Circomedia.

 In the Compilations module, BA students will devise a series of pieces each for a different intended audience or market.
 You might make a slick and skillful act perfect for a corporate event (see Amy’s hoop routine below), or perhaps something more experimental and contemporary ideal for the theatre.
 Students have also produced installations, interactive street theatre and walkabout routines and playful work for children.

 There is opportunity to work with our MA students during this module, who can provide a valuable ‘outside eye’ and contribute ideas and direction.